DVS-devtools/videoplayer/README.md

     domNode: document.getElementById('video'),
     provider: 'dailymotion',
     videoId: 'uxWvd',
     // ...
-Same options as VideoPlayer.createPlayer except for "events" (not supported here) });
+Same options as VideoPlayer.createPlayer except for "events" (not supported here), you need to register events manually calling player.on(..)
+});
 // You can still have multiple Player instances, but they are not aware of each other const player2 = new Player({